mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 proxy as the IP communication endpoint without the need for input from the client.
 The only information identified that requires client interaction is ECN {{RFC3168}}
 and ICMP {{RFC0792}} {{RFC4443}} handling.

+*** Rewrite this part to indicate which information is or can be signaled to/from the client (target address, protocol field) or is set by the proxy ***

 Therefore, flow forwading mode uses an IP flow definition that is tighter than just source and destination address of the IP packet.
 To reduce the overhead a number of IP